Bitvis VIP Specification Coverage

 enable_cond_tick_off_req_cov()

-This procedure permit the requirement to be ticked off in the partial coverage file when ticked off using cond_tick_off_req_cov() procedure.
+This procedure permit the requirement to be ticked off in the Partial Coverage file when ticked off using cond_tick_off_req_cov() procedure.

 enable_cond_tick_off_req_cov(requirement)